klahrich/chiefhustler/content/posts/portfolio-july-2021.md

 $NUR.CN is still weighing heavily on the portfolio and underperforming and is $BABA down as well.

-This month I had my 1st experience with rights ($GFP-RT.V).
-I bought as much as I felt comfortable buying, which I think was 71,500 rights, converting at $1.50 into $GFP.V shares. $GFP.V closed the month at $2.63.
+This month I had my first experience with rights ($GFP-RT.V).
+I bought as much as I felt comfortable buying, which I think was 71,500 rights plus a tiny bit of oversubscription just for practice.
+They convert at $1.50 per $GFP.V share. $GFP.V closed the month at $2.63.
 I'm waiting to receive the shares in my account.

 This opportunity has taught me the importance of having cash available to be able to hit hard when the fat pitch shows up.